jdbeutel/ics699-docs/finalReport/finalReport.md

 this will provide enough contextual integrity (Nissenbaum, 2004) and accountability for each user to share the data responsibly.

-I did not plan to have the app automatically decide which advice to trust, despite having found some research on that (mentioned in an earlier section about the unification issue).
+Having the app automatically decide which advice to trust was not among the goals of the current project, despite previous research on such functionality
+(mentioned in an earlier section about the unification issue).
 This is because the app would still need to let the user override any automatic decision, or make a manual decision when the app